Cathy A.

 By thinking ahead and having strong responses, you showcase a comprehensive understanding of the subject matter.

-This approach makes your argument stronger and shows your skill in defending your position, boosting your speech's credibility.
+This approach makes your argument stronger and shows your skill in defending your position, uplifting your speech's credibility.

 How to End a Debate Speech